aiden200/Aha-/README.md

 bash ./scripts/train_on_tvsum.sh
 ```

+## Distributed Training
+This model is very big, trained on 8 V100 GPUs, and you will probably need to utilize distributed training.
+[I've included instructions on how to train on the cloud, using Paperspace.](instructions/distributed_instructions.md)

 # Acknowledgments
 We are building off of these projects.
 Our codebase is built off of the MMDuet codebase: